dobin/yookiterm-challenges/challenge10/challenge10.md

-# Buffer overflow - overwrite variables on the stack
+# Simple Buffer overflow

 ## Intro

 We will perform a simple buffer overflow on a binary.
 This overflow will change the function flow, which enables us to gain "admin" privileges.

+## Goal

+* Understand C arrays by misusing them
+* Get comfortable with gdb
+* Deeper understanding of the stack

 ## Vulnerable program